tc39/proposal-temporal/README.md

 - An indicator that denotes the local time zone of the computer where the code is executing.
   - This can be either `undefined`, or the string `'SYSTEM'`.

-Note that `Instant` and `OffsetDateTime` from Noda Time and Java 8 can be represented in this scheme without explicitly defining them as seperate types.

 ### Possible Input Parameters

 ```js